Charge Up New Jersey

 Charge Up New Jersey Impacts

-CSE has issued more than $53 million in rebates (of up to $4,000 per rebate) for plug-in and electric vehicles in New Jersey.
+CSE has issued more than $120 million for electric vehicles in New Jersey.

 or leased

-CSE has verified and enrolled over 200 dealerships, providing them with the EV Dealer Guidebook and other sales materials.
+CSE has verified and enrolled nearly 300 dealerships, providing them with the EV Dealer Guidebook and other sales materials.

 Program at a Glance